Good Girls Don't: Other appearances

 "Good Girls Don't" was also released on The Knack's compilation albums The Retrospective: The Best of the Knack (1992), The Very Best of The Knack (1998) and Best of The Knack (1999).
 The band made a music video of the song as well.
 A live version also appears on the 2002 live album and DVD Live from the Rock 'N' Roll Funhouse and on the 2012 live CD Havin' a Rave Up, taken from a 1978 concert in Los Angeles.
 It was part of the Carnegie Hall concert that was released on Laserdisc.
 It was also included on a number of multiband compilation albums, such as Greatest Hits of the 70's and Party Starter: 80s Mix.

 "Frustrated"

 "Frustrated", written by Fieger and Knack guitarist Berton Averre, was the B-side of "Good Girls Don't".
 Like a number of songs on Get the Knack, such as "My Sharona", "Frustrated" was inspired by Fieger's girlfriend Sharona Alperin, and reflected Fieger's real life frustration at the fact that he had a crush on her, but she was keeping him at arm's length (they eventually had a relationship).
-Lyrics include lines such as "She'll make you weak, out of breath and feeling close to death."
+Lyrics include lines such as "She'll make you weak and out of breath, feeling like you're done to death."
 Jack Lloyd of Knight Ridder described it as a song of teen-age woe.
 The Knack also included "Frustrated" on the live DVD On Stage at World Cafe Live released in 2007.
 Although not released as an A-side, the band made a promotional music video of the song.